leemccallum/MLIntroduction/session-3/README.md

 ## 5. Using Convolutional Neural Network for chart recognition

-Now we are ready to put it all to work, let's see how can we apply CNN to our chart recognition problem.
+Now we are ready to put it all to work.
+Let's see how can we apply CNN to our chart recognition problem.
 The change is actually quite easy we will use everything we learned so far.
-Training set loading, model training, saving/loading, and testing will not change at all. the only change will be the model itself and how we build.
+Training set loading, model training, saving/loading, and testing will not change at all.
+The only change will be the model itself and how we build.

 Replace the model building code we had in session2 with this code